 |Refresher||Video||Completion of video||Activate 3 months after passing the on the job assessment||Displayed after completion of previous element|

-Birch is able to use both the course structures and the dynamic user structures to deliver a user specific set of learning elements as reflected in the blended program plan.
+Birch Learning Platform uses course structures and the dynamic user structures to deliver a user specific set of learning elements as reflected in the blended program plan.

 The final big piece of the blended learning puzzle from an LMS perspective is reporting.
 Reporting at a high level obviously allows both administrators, instructors and management to obtain an overview of the program.
 Who is enrolled, how far they have progressed, what has been completed and what needs to be completed.
 Taking the reporting a step further however allows us to start to review and improve the content and the delivery of the overall blended program.
 Reports can be run that encompass such things as: